vespa-engine/documentation/en/llms-in-vespa.md

 ### Setting up LLM clients in services.xml

 Vespa distinguishes between the clients used to connect to LLMs and how these clients are used.
-You can for instance set up a single LLM connection to a [OpenAI-compatible API](https://platform.openai.com/docs/guides/text-generation/chat-completions-api) and use this connection for both query understanding or retrieval-augmented
+You can, for instance, set up a single LLM connection to a [OpenAI-compatible API](https://platform.openai.com/docs/guides/text-generation/chat-completions-api) and use this connection for both query understanding or retrieval-augmented